dot-miniscule/aom/phase-4-explainer.md

   });
 ```

-The rejection case of the `Promise` is discussed in [Open Questions](#open-questions-rejection-case).
+The rejection case of the `Promise` is discussed in [Open Questions](#2-rejection-case).
 Alternatively, we can use `await`:

 ```js
 var computedAccessibleNode = await window.getComputedAccessibleNode(element);
 console.log(computedAccessibleNode.role);  // "button".
 ```
 We can now access all of the computed properties exposed from one object, without relying on a leaky abstraction.

 This is distinct from [Phase 1](#phase-1-modifying-accessible-properties) as it would return the computed role, `"button"`, rather than `null`.
-Exactly what properties a `ComputedAccessibleNode` should expose is discussed in in [Open Questions](#open-questions-accessible-properties).
+Exactly what properties a `ComputedAccessibleNode` should expose is discussed in in [Open Questions](#1-accessible-properties).

-#### Accessibility Tree Snapshots
+## Accessibility Tree Snapshots
 `ComputedAccessibleNode`s should represent a consistent snapshot of the Accessibility Tree.

-#### Open Questions
+## Open Questions
 There are a number of open questions about Phase 4 that need to be discussed.
 This list is by no means exhaustive, but should provide a good platform for beginning discussion on the specifics of the public API design.

-##### 1. Accessible Properties
+### 1. Accessible Properties
 The first question to answer is what properties are we expecting to expose via this API, and how?
 A lot of the properties are fairly self explanatory, such as `role` and `name` returning a string, or `colCount` returning an integer etc. Other attributes are not so straightforward, such as `checked`.

-DOM elements expose a `checked` property on all input types, which can take either of the values `true` or `false`. .
-Other attributes are not so straightforward, such as `checked`.
+DOM elements expose a `checked` property on all input types, which can take either of the values `true` or `false`.
 Although checkboxes can only be in one of two states, checked or unchecked upon a form submission, they can take on a third visual state - `indeterminate`.

 ```html
 <input type="checkbox" id="someCheckbox"/>